EpochStudio/Galaxies-ToS-Privacy/ToS.md

 ## Service Guidelines and Restrictions

 ### A) Content Posting
-Our "service" allows you to post, link, store and otherwise make available certain information, text or material ("Content").
-You are responsible for the data you chose to share on your profile, and the "service" provider are not responsible for the information you share.
-However, actions will be taken if the "Content" includes but is not limited to the following:
+Our "Service" allows you to post, link, store and otherwise make available certain information, text or material ("Content").
+You are **fully** responsible for the data you chose to share on your profile, and we, the "Service" provider, will take no responsibility for the information you share.
+However, we reserve the rights to take any action against your "Content" and your access to the "service", if it/they include(s) but not limited to the following:

-- Content involving harassment;
+- "Content" involving harassment;
-- NSFW ("Not Safe For Work") content;
+- "Content" referenced by/directly pointed towards NSFW (Not Safe For Work) content;
-- Any sort of discrimination;
-- Threats of any kind;
+- "Content" including threats of any kind;
-- Link to malicious content;
+- "Content" including link(s) to malicious content, hyperlinked or directly linked;
-- Politics;
+- "Content" discussing politics;
-- Content that violates the Discord Terms of Service
+- "Content" including any section violating __Discord's Terms of Service__ (hyperlink this)

 ### B) Bugs and Exploits
 Using any bugs or exploits ("Unintended Functions") of the "service" for personal benefits or affecting the "service" performance is prohibited.